-The City Council Approved FY 2023 - FY 2032 Capital Improvement Program (CIP) totals \$2.73 billion, which represents a \$63.5 million, or 2.4%, increase from the Approved FY 2022 - FY 2032 CIP.
-Significant project expenses include increased investments in school facilities, maintenance of existing City assets and facilities, and continued substantial support of the regional transit system.
+The City Council Approved FY 2025 - FY 2034 Capital Improvement Program (CIP) totals \$2.40 billion, which represents a \$4.2 million, or 0.2%, decrease from the Approved FY 2024 - FY 2033 CIP.
+The FY 2025 capital budget included projects such as the renovation of Alexandria's City Hall, funding associated with the George Mason Elementary School project, and funding associated with the City's contribution to the redevelopment efforts at the Landmark Mall site.

-The Approved FY 2023 - FY 2032 Capital Improvement Program totals \$2.73 billion.
-Non-City funds including Federal and State funds and private capital contributions contribute \$430.7 million of this total from FY 2023 - FY 2032.
-The City portion from FY 2023 - FY 2032 is \$2.3 billion.
-The total approved single year CIP for FY 2023 is \$561.2 million, which is an increase of \$33.3 million compared to FY 2023 in last year's approved CIP.
+The Approved FY 2025 - FY 2034 Capital Improvement Program totals \$2.40 billion.
+Non-City funds including Federal and State funds and private capital contributions contribute \$442.0 million of this total from FY 2025 - FY 2034.
+The City portion from FY 2025 - FY 2034 is \$2.0 billion.
+The total approved single year CIP for FY 2025 is \$493.7. million, a decrease of \$22.1 million compared to FY 2025 in last year's approved CIP, which is largely attributable to changes in the CIP resulting from the funding guidance provided to departments and Schools staff regarding capital funding availability.

-The Approved FY 2023 - FY 2032 CIP addresses four broad areas of expenditure: protection of the City's investment in existing public facilities or infrastructure (physical assets) through capital maintenance or renovations; planning and construction of major new public facilities and infrastructure, including new or replacement information technology systems; planning and construction of major infrastructure related to the City's stormwater management systems; and Alexandria City Public Schools capital infrastructure needs.
+The Approved FY 2025 - FY 2034 CIP addresses four broad areas of expenditure: protection of the City's investment in existing public facilities or infrastructure (physical assets) through capital maintenance or renovations; planning and construction of major new public facilities and infrastructure, including new or replacement information technology systems; planning and construction of major infrastructure related to the City's stormwater management systems; and Alexandria City Public Schools capital infrastructure needs.
 This ten-year capital plan was balanced through calculated prioritization and decision making.

-To fund these investments, the CIP's identified revenue sources over the ten-year period include \$367.1 million in City appropriations from General Fund transfers, \$20.2 million in reserved General Fund appropriations for transportation projects, and \$1.66 billion in future general obligation bond issuances for a variety of projects.
-Bond proceeds will provide \$470.4 million to support Alexandria City Public Schools ("ACPS") capital infrastructure needs, \$152.5 million to support WMATA's capital infrastructure needs and \$226.9 million for future planned Stormwater Sewer projects, as well as other smaller capital projects.

-Non-City revenue sources including but not limited to NVTA funding, State and Federal grants, and private capital contributions comprise \$430.7 million.
-Over the life of the ten-year plan, borrowing compromises 61% of all funding sources, while cash sources contribute 39% of funding.
+To fund these investments, the CIP's identified revenue sources over the ten-year period include \$369.2 million in City appropriations from General Fund transfers, \$21.0 million in reserved General Fund appropriations for transportation projects, and \$1.31 billion in future general obligation bond issuances for a variety of projects.
+Bond proceeds will provide \$343.0 million to support Alexandria City Public Schools ("ACPS") capital infrastructure needs, \$161.9 million to support WMATA's capital infrastructure needs and \$241.3 million for future planned Stormwater Sewer projects, \$147.2 million for transportation investments, and \$416.7 million for investments in the City's public facilities, recreation amenities and other assets.
+Non-City revenue sources including but not limited to NVTA funding, State and Federal grants, and private capital contributions comprise \$442.0 million.
+Over the life of the ten-year plan, borrowing compromises 55% of all funding sources, while cash sources contribute 45% of funding.